COVID-19 Library Updates

 - Moving furniture and reconfiguring the Library space to follow physical distancing guidelines

-Most recently, in coordination with the City of Lynchburg, Library staff have been working to prepare the Library for reopening as soon as key factors, including local case numbers, indicate it is safe to do so.
-We want you to know that we are working hard to reopen the Library and are anxious to welcome you back.
+- In coordination with the City of Lynchburg, Library staff have been working to prepare the Library for reopening as soon as key factors, including local case numbers, indicate it is safe to do so.